lj-ditrapani/16-bit-computer-specification/timing.md

 VDP and APU internal Buffers
 ----------------------------

-- The CPU can write to the VDP the 16 color palette during vblank (unified bus).
+- The CPU can write to the VDP the 16 color palette during vblank (interrupt low).
 During rendering:
 - vdp copies over current tile cell, both tile rows (fg and bg or 2 bg), and the color cell for the current line just-in-time to render the next 16 pixels.
 This happens while rendering the previous 16 pixels.
 The VDP can read exactly 4 memory words from RAM every 16 pixels.
 - In 1-layer high-res 640 x 200 mode, the VDP treats the tile cell as 2 side-by-side tiles.
 Giving us 16 horizontal pixels across the 2 background tiles.